GluuFederation/openid-implicit-client/README.md

 #### getIdTokenPayload(id_token)
 * *id_token - The ID Token string* <br>

-Get the contents of the ID Token payload as an JSON object.
+Return the contents of the ID Token payload as an JSON object.

 #### getJsonObject(jsonS)
 * *jsonS - JSON string* <br>

-Get the JSON object from the JSON string
+Return the JSON object from the JSON string

 #### fetchJSON(url)
 * *url - URL to fetch the JSON file* <br>